Damrk/3D-Maze/README.md

   \ \____/ \ \____/    \ \_\\ \_\ \__/.\_\ /\____\ \____\
    \/___/   \/___/      \/_/ \/_/\/__/\/_/ \/____/\/____/
 ```
- ASCII 3D maze - styled like wizardry.
+ ASCII 3D maze - styled like 'Wizardry.'
 Made a long while ago when I was fustrated with coding and wanted to make something